I’ve faced gunfire. I’ve faced mobs. Fire. Natural disasters. War. Pestilence.

 “After about an hour, the footsteps stopped.
 The rest of the night passed peacefully.
 When the sun came up, we examined the area, and the only footprints we found were ours.”

 The waitress brought a fresh round of beer to the table and placed a cold Coors in front of me.
-I took a sip of the beer.
+I took a sip of it.

 “I know there’s a logical explanation to that night,” I said after a minute.
 “I just haven’t found it yet.”